planetfederal/workshops/workshops/dataconfig/docs/source/vector/ogr2ogr.rst

 .. code-block:: console

-   ogr2ogr -f "ESRI Shapefile" extremadura_highway.shp extremadura_highway.gml
+   ogr2ogr -f -a_srs EPSG:4326 "ESRI Shapefile" extremadura_highway.shp extremadura_highway.gml

 The first stage in data preparation involves cleaning the data to remove unnecessary fields.
 To clean a vector layer use the ``ogr2ogr`` tool with the ``-select`` modifier and the list of fields that should be retained in the output file.